telerik/blazor-docs/knowledge-base/chart-newtonsoft-seialization-settings.md

 ## Cause\Possible Cause(s)

-The Telerik Chart serializes the data for rendering and thus the serialization settings are honored.
-This causes changes in the field names from what you set in the markup - the `nameof()` operator does not use these settings.
-In the example above, it will provide `TheValue` to the chart, while the actual field name will be `val`.
+The Telerik Chart serializes its data for client-side rendering.
+The component will honor any server-side serialization settings.
+For example, `JsonProperty` settings in the Chart model will change the field names from what is in the Chart markup, as the `nameof()` operator does not use these settings.

+In the example above, the Chart will use `TheValue` server-side, while the client-side rendering mechanism will receive `thevalue`.

 ## Solution

-You must match the field names you provide in the chart settings (such as `Field` values and strings in templates) to the names that will actually be serialized.
+You must match the field names you provide in the chart settings (such as `Field` values and strings in templates) to the serialized property names.

 >caption Example of handling custom serialization settings in the chart